onnx/onnx/docs/Operators.md

 <dt><tt>a_zero_point</tt> (optional) : T1</dt>
 <dd>Zero point tensor for input 'A'.
 It's optional and default value is 0.
 It could be a scalar or a 1-D tensor, which means a per-tensor or per-row quantization.
 If it's a 1-D tensor, its number of elements should be equal to the number of rows of input 'A'.</dd>
 <dt><tt>b_zero_point</tt> (optional) : T2</dt>
-<dd>Scale tensor for input 'B'.
+<dd>Zero point tensor for input 'B'.
 It's optional and default value is 0.
 It could be a scalar or a 1-D tensor, which means a per-tensor or per-column quantization.
 If it's a 1-D tensor, its number of elements should be equal to the number of columns of input 'B'.</dd>
 </dl>

 #### Outputs